Trip Details

 • 4410m

-Today is the most important for us because we are getting our final destination, Makalu Base Camp.
+Today is the most important for us because we are getting to our final destination, Makalu Base Camp.
 From Langmale Kharka, we first head for Shershong and finally to Makalu Base Camp.
 It is 6-7 hours walk.
-We will accompany with magnificent mountain panorama.
+We will be accompanied by a magnificent mountain panorama.
 Mt.
 Makalu will be dominant throughout today’s trek to Base Camp.
 At the base camp, we will be surrounded by panoramic mountain views.

 • BF/Lunch/Dinner